RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/21-ECC.md

 <sup>5</sup> I made me gardens and orchards, and I planted trees in them of all [kind of] fruits:
 <sup>6</sup> I made me pools of water, to water therewith the wood that bringeth forth trees:
 <sup>7</sup> I got [me] servants and maidens, and had servants born in my house; also I had great possessions of great and small cattle above all that were in Jerusalem before me:
-<sup>8</sup> I gathered me also silver and gold, and the peculiar treasure of kings and of the provinces: I gat me men singers and women singers, and the delights of the sons of men, [as] musical instruments , and that of all sorts.
+<sup>8</sup> I gathered me also silver and gold, and the peculiar treasure of kings and of the provinces: I gat me men singers and women singers, and the delights of the sons of men, [as] musical instruments, and that of all sorts.
 <sup>9</sup> So I was great, and increased more than all that were before me in Jerusalem: also my wisdom remained with me.
 <sup>10</sup> And whatsoever mine eyes desired I kept not from them, I withheld not my heart from any joy; for my heart rejoiced in all my labour: and this was my portion of all my labour.
 <sup>11</sup> Then I looked on all the works that my hands had wrought, and on the labour that I had laboured to do: and, behold, all [was] vanity and vexation of spirit, and [there was] no profit under the sun.